SilentBob347/papyrix-reader/docs/rendering-pipeline.md

 The controller applies its grayscale waveform.
 The reader then renders black-and-white data again to restore the controller state.
 The status bar uses one-bit rendering.

+Classic uses monochrome rendering when the panel has no supported grayscale waveform.
+This applies to text and images without changing the stored antialiasing preference.
+See the [Classic panel policy](x4-classic-specifications.md#display-controller-selection) for supported variants.

 The display driver owns controller-specific RAM synchronization and refresh rules.
 Do not reuse SSD1677 commands on UC8253, UC8279, or UC8179.